MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/configure-extension-file-exclusions-windows-defender-antivirus.md

 ## Review the list of exclusions

-You can retrieve the items in the exclusion list with [Intune](https://docs.microsoft.com/intune/deploy-use/help-secure-windows-pcs-with-endpoint-protection-for-microsoft-intune), [System Center Configuration Manager](https://docs.microsoft.com/sccm/protect/deploy-use/endpoint-antimalware-policies#exclusion-settings), PowerShell, or the [Windows Security app](windows-defender-security-center-antivirus.md#exclusions).
+You can retrieve the items in the exclusion list with [Intune](https://docs.microsoft.com/intune/deploy-use/help-secure-windows-pcs-with-endpoint-protection-for-microsoft-intune), [System Center Configuration Manager](https://docs.microsoft.com/sccm/protect/deploy-use/endpoint-antimalware-policies#exclusion-settings), MpCmdRun, PowerShell, or the [Windows Security app](windows-defender-security-center-antivirus.md#exclusions).

 >[!IMPORTANT]
 >Exclusion list changes made with Group Policy **will show** in the lists in the [Windows Security app](windows-defender-security-center-antivirus.md#exclusions).